Welcome to the webpage for the City of Hillsboro’s Civic Leadership Academy!

 If you have a calendar conflict for these dates, please consider applying for the Academy next year.
 In the meantime, we would love to talk with you about other ways you might get involved in Hillsboro’s community governance.

 Click here if you would like to be contacted with more information.

 Q: Do I need prior experience to participate?

 A: You need only to live in Hillsboro, care about our community, and be willing to share your enthusiasm and ideas.

 Q: Can you tell me about the application process?

 Completed applications will be reviewed by a selection committee that includes members of the City Council, as well as City boards and commissions.
-Applicants will learn the results no later than Monday, April 4.
+Applicants will learn the results no later than mid-August.

 Q: Okay, I’m ready to get started.
 What’s next?

-To submit your application, you can email it, or print it and bring it to the Hillsboro Civic Center’s 5th floor reception desk, in person by the extended deadline of Friday, March 25 at 5 pm.
+To submit your application, you can email it, or print it and bring it to the Hillsboro Civic Center’s 5th floor reception desk, in person by the deadline of Tuesday, July 18 at 5 pm.